No obligations & no credit card required

 Discrimination LawsuitImagine donating a kidney to your boss and getting fired in return.

-Brucia then told Stevens, “You never know, I may have to take you up on that offer one day.”
+Brucia told Stevens, “You never know, I may have to take you up on that offer one day.”

 Because Stevens was not an exact match to Brucia, Stevens donated her left kidney to someone else, which moved Brucia up the waiting list.
 Brucia received her organ from someone else.

-Stevens said Brucia stated, “‘you can’t come and go as you please.
+Stevens said Brucia stated, “‘You can’t come and go as you please.
 People are going to think you’re getting special treatment,’”

-Stevens said the harassment continued even after she returned to work.
+Stevens said the sexual harassment continued even after she returned to work.
 Stevens said Brucia would yell at her in front of co-workers over alleged mistakes.

 It is illegal for employers to fire employees for perceived disability.
 If you have lost your job because your employer discriminated against your perceived abilities, you may be able to file a discrimination lawsuit.
 The attorneys at the Strom Law Firm can help.
 We offer free, confidential consultations to discuss the facts of your case, so contact us today.